SamPurle/SamPurle-github.io/_posts/2020-06-24-image-recognition.markdown

 Prior to training, the model must be compiled.
 This uses TensorFlow's backend, and automatically determines an efficient way to compute and optimise model parameters (in addition to whether this should be performed on the CPU or GPU).
 Some hyper-parameters must be supplied in order for the model to compile:

-- **optimizer:** The gradient-descent algorithm to be used.
+- **Optimizer:** The gradient-descent algorithm to be used.
 This will have a strong influence on the learning rate of the model.
-- **loss:** The loss function to be calculated.
+- **Loss:** The loss function to be calculated.
 The loss is equivalent to the absolute difference in desired output and generated output in the final layer of the model.
 In this example loss is minimised when the correct digit is assigned a probability (SoftMax activation) of 1 by the network, and every other node is assigned a probability of 0.
-- **metrics:** The metrics to monitor during model training.
+- **Metrics:** The metrics to monitor during model training.

 #### Fitting